 TJPA may issue debt when there is a defined repayment source.
 TJPA may incur short-term or long-term debt.
 Short-term debt is debt with a term to maturity of less than five years.
 Long-term debt has a term to maturity of five years or more.
 TJPA's long-term debt will be structured such that obligations do not exceed the maturity permitted by law or the average useful life of the capital asset as determined by the Internal Revenue Code, if applicable.
+Long-term debt <a href="may be used to finance the acquisition and construction of capital assets consistent with TJPA's capital improvement program and capital budget or plan.
 Long-term debt shall not be used to fund operating costs or operating deficits of the TJPA.
 Short-term debt may be used to either, 1) provide funds to finance cash flow deficits, or 2) provide capital financing.